-The studio is equipped for the teaching of intaglio, lithography, and relief processes including woodcut and lino-cut, collagraph, carborundum aquatint, water-based silk-screen, photo-printmaking in etching, silkscreen and lithography, and combinations of all the print media.
-There are two etching, one relief and two lithography presses, a 62" x 62" NuArc plate maker with a deep well blanket, plate cutters, large hot plate, aquatint box, large aluminum bed for lithographic plates, lithographic stones in a full range of sizes, queen-size drying rack, numerous rollers of various durometers and dimensions, hydrobooth and hydroblaster for silk screen, and a large-format printer to facilitate the production of oversized images.
-The integration of equipment for computer-generated processes with conventional printmaking equipment allows for the full range of printmaking experiences.
+The studio is equipped for the teaching of intaglio, lithography, relief processes including woodcut and lino-cut, collagraph, carborundum aquatint, water-based silk-screen, photo-printmaking in etching, silkscreen, lithography, and combinations of all the print media.
+The Printshop houses three etching, one relief and two lithography presses.
+There is a 62" x 62" Duhit plate maker with a deep well blanket, a plate cutter, large hot plate, aquatint box, large aluminum bed for lithographic plates, lithographic stones in a full range of sizes, a queen size drying rack, numerous rollers of various durometers and dimensions, a hydrobooth and hydroblaster for silk screen, a large format ink jet printer to facilitate the production of oversized images and a Universal laser cutter with a 12" x 24" cutting bed.
+The integration of equipment for digital and photographic processes with conventional printmaking equipment allows for the full range of printmaking experiences.